cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_conv_ed.md

 ## Convolutional Autoencoder (encode-decode)

+1D convolutional layers learn filters that respond to short-term structures in the window, yielding a compressed representation that the decoder expands back to the original dimensionality.
+Reconstruction error evaluates how well local patterns are preserved.

 This example demonstrates how to use a 1D convolutional autoencoder to encode and reconstruct windows from a time series.
 After reducing from p to k dimensions, the model reconstructs back to p, enabling evaluation of reconstruction error.

 Prerequisites